alacritythief/CoastCast/README.md

 Server Instructions:
 -------------------

-* Make sure Node.js and NPM is installed
+* Make sure Node.js and NPM are installed
 * Clone this repo and go into its folder
 * `npm install` will locally install all required Node modules
 * `node server.js` to run the server